-Particularly given that VoldWar I lasted for about 20 years.
+Particularly given that VoldWar I lasted for something like 15 years.

 There is absolutely no direct mention of his role — any role — during VoldWar I on that chocolate frog card.
-Which strongly suggests that the chocolate frog cards, once issued are never updated by their publisher, and that Dumbledore’s chocolate frog card has been in circulation since before Voldemort’s first rise started making waves.
+Which strongly suggests that the chocolate frog cards, once issued, are never updated by their publisher, and/or that Dumbledore’s chocolate frog card has been in circulation since before Voldemort’s first rise ever started making waves.

-That Dumbledore’s card identifies him as the current Headmaster of Hogwarts Academy would give us the earliest probable date of issue as having been some time around 1957, the year that Minerva McGonagall came on staff as Transfigurations mistress, making a strong inference that Headmaster Dippett had either died or retired during, or by the end of, the Autumn term of 1956.
+That Dumbledore’s card identifies him as Hogwarts’s current Headmaster would give us the earliest probable date of issue as having been some time around 1957, the year that Minerva McGonagall came on staff as Transfigurations mistress, making a strong inference that Headmaster Dippett had either died or retired during, or by the end of, the Autumn term of 1956.

-But, in fact, we do not know this to be the case.
-The fact that Albus was once and Minerva is now the Transfigurations instructor of the school does not prove that Minerva directly replaced Dumbledore in the position.
-Indeed, the only real calculation point we have to pin Albus’s ascension to Headmaster to is that it took place some 10 years after Tom Riddle’s first disappearance from the ww.
-And we have no data to establish that date.
-All we know of it is that Tom was still visibly young when he absconded after murdering Hepzibah Smith and stealing two of her treasures.
+But, in fact, we do not know this to be the case, either.
+The fact that Albus was once and Minerva is now the Transfigurations instructor of the school does not establish that Minerva directly replaced Dumbledore in the position.
+Indeed, the only real calculation point we have to pin Albus’s ascension to Headmaster to is that it took place roughly some 10 years after Tom Riddle’s first disappearance from wizarding Britain.
+And we have no solid data to establish that date.
+All we know of it is that Tom was still visibly young when he absconded after murdering Madam Hepzibah Smith and stealing two of her treasures.
 Ergo; he was probably not above 25.
 But beyond that we cannot say.

 This calls for a reality check.

-The whole point of trading cards — from the point of view of the people who publish them — is to keep people buying them.
+The whole point of the Famous Wizard trading cards — from the point of view of the people who publish them — is to keep people buying them.
 In order to keep people buying them, you have to keep issuing new ones.
-Of anybody that you can justify basing a card upon.
+Of pretty much anybody that you can justify basing a card upon.

 And, if you are a publisher of Famous Wizard Trading Cards, what is your target audience?
 Who are the capsule blurbs on those cards written for?
 Who are they designed to impress?
 Who do the blurbs need to connect with?